 The HCAHPS survey asks 29 questions about recent hospital stays, with 19 core questions about such critical aspects of the experience as communication with nurses and doctors, the responsiveness of hospital staff, cleanliness, quietness, and education about medications.
 The survey also asks for an overall rating of the hospital (i.e., whether they would recommend it to others).
 The survey is administered to a random sample of adult patients between 48 hours and six weeks after discharge.

-Hospitals may take a hit in the next round of HCAHPS results because of the COVID-19 pandemic, says Matt Dickson, vice president for product strategy and general manager with Stericycle Communication Solutions in Forest Park, GA, which provides patient engagement services to healthcare providers.
+Hospitals may take a hit in the next round of HCAHPS results because of the COVID-19 pandemic, says Matt Dickson, vice president for product strategy and general manager with Stericycle Communication Solutions in North Richland Hills, TX, which provides patient engagement services to healthcare providers.

 The company regularly conducts its U.S. Consumer Trends in Patient Engagement Survey to gauge satisfaction in areas that may influence HCAHPS results.
 The company recently asked 500 U.S. consumers about their experience during the pandemic.
 (Read more here.)
 These were some of the key findings: